Walton5888/pihole.github.io/README.md

 This creates a piehole container with specific configurations.

 ## 6. Access Pi-hole Web Interface:
-Once you have confirmed your container is running, type in the following url:
+Once you have confirmed your container is running, type in the following url in your web browser:

 http://your_host_ip_address/admin.